sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 the prevalence of hypertension is not the same in the two populations.

-The 95% confidence interval generated above is that of the difference between the two proportions, that is 0.177.
+The 95% confidence interval generated above is that of the difference between the two proportions, which is 0.177.
 The confidence interval of 0.014 to 0.339 does not include the null value 0 so we conclude that there is a difference in the prevalence of hypertension between the 2 populations.